We went out blackberry picking yesterday, and also found 200g of sloes.

-Don’t use the good stuff – it’s supposed to taste of over-sweetened fruit.
+Don’t use the good stuff – it’s supposed to taste of fruit.
 I use Lidl & Morrisons own brand.

 Shop at the same place as the men who drink medicine on the seafront.
 If you’re standing in the queue by an ex-forces wino with a facial tatto, you’re in the right place.